Nellalink/org-workflow-sop-template/README.md

   git pull origin main
   `

-For e.g is your branch is named `sample`
+For e.g if your branch is named `sample`
 To update your local `sample` branch with the latest changes from main, you can do the following:

 **1 .Switch to `sample` branch in terminal by running command below:**